 Daniel Raim Pro

-His debut film, an intimate profile on Boyle entitled "The Man on Lincoln’s Nose" (2000, 40 min), was nominated for the 2000 Academy Award® for Best Documentary Short Subject.
+Writer-Director-Producer Daniel Raim is known for his award-winning documentaries about unsung heroes of Hollywood’s Golden Age.
+His debut film, an intimate profile of Hitchcock production designer Robert F. Boyle entitled The Man on Lincoln’s Nose, was nominated for the 2000 Academy Award® for Best Documentary Short Subject.

 His second film, Something’s Gonna Live: Conversations with Six Great Hollywood Cinema Artists (2009), confirmed his talent as a director and storyteller with an AFI FEST world premiere and a release on Netflix.
 During its theatrical run, Something’s Gonna Live received rave reviews from THR and Variety, and a Los Angeles Times Critics’ Pick from film critic Kenneth Turan.

 His third film, Harold and Lillian: A Hollywood Love Story (2015) premiered as an Official Selection of the 2015 Cannes Film Festival and nominated for The Golden Eye (L’Œil d’or, le prix du documentaire – Cannes).
 Harold and Lillian was theatrically released in April 2017 by Zeitgeist Films, and screened in 68 US cities and 12 countries, followed by the television premiere on Turner Classic Movies (TCM).
 Harold and Lillian is a 2019 Cinema Eye Honors nominee for Outstanding Achievement in Graphic Design and Animation and is currently streaming on NETFLIX.